Released in early 1989, The Black Gate is Closed is the second

 (21 Mar.
 2014)

-Grotesque was spawned out of the abyss in September 1988, rising from the ashes of
+Grotesque was spawned out of the abyss in September 1988, featuring guitarist and

 The E.P. begins with the foggy and dismal epic, "Incantation".
 A brief intro, sounding